 Age.
 Table 10 reveals the significance difference in the attitude of the respondents on electronic literacy when grouped according to age.
 The table shows the sum of squares of .773 between groups and 7.590 for within groups at 3 and 85 degrees of freedom, respectively.
 The p-value of .060 greater than .05 level of significance shows that there is no significant difference in the respondents’ attitude towards electronic literacy when grouped according to age.
 Result implies that regardless of age respondents have the same attitude.

 Table 10.
-Difference in the attitude of the respondents when grouped according to age.
+Difference in the attitude of the respondents when grouped according to age